holochain/launcher-tauri/README.md

 1. Package your happ into a `.happ` file.
 2. Package your UI into a `.zip` file.
 3. In the "Install hApp" section of the Holochain Admin, select your `.happ` file and your `.zip` file.
-4. Click install, it will take a while.
+4. Click install, it may take a while.
 5. When it's finished installation, the happ will appear in the list of active happs.

 ## Data storage